GizDave/evaluation-of-netflix-film-criticisms/hw9/README.md

 # CLEANING AND PROFILING

+	note: the submission directory is the final version of the assignment

+	all the other directories contain a mapreduce program for a specific dataset

 the directories contains a mapreduce program for either cleaning or profiling the dataset

 total: 7 mapreduce programs (6 cleaning, 1 profiling)